|Nutritional Guidelines (per serving)|

 - 2 teaspoons baking soda

 Line a small baking sheet with parchment paper or lightly grease.

-Sift all dry ingredients except baking soda.
+Sift together the flour, salt, baking powder, cinnamon, nutmeg, and sugar.
 Pour into a medium mixing bowl.

 Use hands to work cold butter substitute into flour mixture.
 Add currants.

 Add cider vinegar to coconut milk and pour into dry ingredients.
 Mix with an electric mixer to thoroughly blend.